Categories |

 Wrap-Up

-In the world of early learning, agency is the key to empowering children to become confident, independent, and enthusiastic learners.
-Play, with its focus on child-initiated activity, provides the ideal environment for fostering agency.
-Parents and early learning professionals should support kids in leading their own learning.
+In early learning, agency empowers children to become confident, independent, and enthusiastic learners.
+Real play, with its focus on child-initiated activity, provides the ideal environment for fostering agency.
+Parents and early learning professionals should support kids in leading their learning.

 Brought to you by Explorations Early Learning